 In contrast, the definition of implicit costs is not specific as costs.
-It’s relate with intangibles product or opportunity costs.
+It’s related to intangibles product or opportunity costs.
 An example of implicit cost is time consumption.
-It how much time that business than can use for different activity.
+It is how much time a business can use for different activities.

 Is it essential to know the explicit cost?

 The total amount of implicit and explicit costs represent the total economic cost.
 It’s a company’s profits based on all expenses to achieve that income.
 When evaluating business operations, companies will use explicit costs to determine the profitability of the business.
 However, businesses typically rely on implicit costs for making a decision or when choosing between different options.

 Explicit costs are easy to recognize and track because it is relatable to cash, and they can tangible.
 Carrying out these cost calculations proves to be very important as it helps in calculating profit, controlling costs, and making decisions.
 Accounting system will be handy for collecting all the data and elements needed in calculating explicit costs.